ZhijianZhou01/metav/README.md

-# nextvirus: a pipeline for the identification of viral reads from high-throughput sequencing (illumina).
+# nextvirus: rapid identification of viral reads from high-throughput sequencing (illumina).

 ## 1. Download and install